jguegant/tech.blog/content/pages/about.md

 I discovered my passion for this IT area during my teenage years, within the game development community.
 I started by challenging myself with the security of some online games, or what is also called hacking, cheating, duping...
 I quickly switched to a more constructive approach that consisted in producing content for video-games and participating in some community projects.
 I find the full stack of a online video-game platform particulary interesting as it makes you explore almost all the domains of software development, like: 3D rendering, network programming, security and system administration.
 All these years working on some personal projects greatly influenced my studies as well as my carrier!

 As my first programming language, I fell in love of C# and its related .Net framework.
 With the recent Microsoft moves (porting their tools on Linux), I may be able to reconcile my love for the .Net products and my strong apettite for the Unix-like platforms.
 I am fond of the C++ language and its most recent versions C++11 & C++14 (C++17 coming soon).
-Despite a general dislike for the complexity of this language, I find all its features, its tricks (Template Meta Programming & co), greatly satisfying when mastered.
+Despite a general dislike for the complexity of this language, I find all its features, its tricks (Template Meta Programming & co), greatly satisfying once mastered.
 I definitely like to use C++ in most of my projects.
 When in needs of scripting or some easy tasks, I mainly use the Python for its clean and efficient design, which fits my coding mindset.

 I have had some experience in some other technologies like web development, but my favorite fields are more in the low-levels.
 I like the following topics: